-You get to see a lot of weird, strange and surprising things travelling the world…
+You get to see a lot of cool and strange things in your travels…

 People levitating and meditating